North Carolina man wins worldwide cornhole tournament

 Jones, an avid cornhole player for many years, competed in different tiers of the competition and along with his overall championship win, he placed in other events as well.

 The tournament followed all cornhole rules and guidelines written by the American Cornhole League.
-Cornhole is played with two rectangular boards set 27 feet apart and two sets of different colored cornhole bags, according to the American League Cornhole website.
+Cornhole is played with two rectangular boards set 27 feet apart and two sets of different colored cornhole bags, according to the league's website.

 Game playing rules according to the ACL website are: